Skip to main content

 The pricing structures of resource planning software can vary dramatically.
 As was mentioned earlier, SaaS solutions are usually subscription-based, whereas standalone software may use a one-off license fee, although there could be additional fees for ongoing support and updates.

 There are several factors to consider when weighing up the decision of SaaS vs on-premise applications.
 The subscription model of SaaS tools can make it easier to get started with them, as there's a lower up-front outlay.
-It's worth taking a moment to calculate the cost of using the tool over a period of a couple of years to determine whether a one-off purchase might save your organization money.

 Even within the SaaS world, subscription models can vary dramatically.
 Check whether there's a per-user fee or even a per-project fee.
 Large organizations that run multiple projects concurrently or need to have several people updating resource information on the app may find per-user licenses become expensive very quickly.